christopherclemmons/christopherclemmons/README.md

 # 👽 Hello.
 I'm Chris

 ## About Me
 I am a cloud-native full stack software engineer specializing in big data and building distributed systems.
-I enjoy collaborating with business leaders on building software acting as money-printing machines that run autonomously
+I enjoy collaborating with business leaders on building software acting as money-printing machines that run autonomously.

+My weapons of choice are .NET, Express/Node.js, PostGreSQL, React.js, Typescript and AWS.

 ## 🚀Core Values
 - 👨‍💻 I believe humans should not be forced to use crappy software